16 Employee Wellness Ideas to Create a Better Workplace

 #1.
 Encourage exercise at work.
 Thirty minutes of exercise each workday equals the recommended 150 minutes.
 To combat the “lack of time” factor, employers can encourage activity at work through opportunities like walking meetings or treadmill and standing desks.

 #2.
 Utilize apps and other technology.
 A quick search for “fitness apps” pulls up dozens of great options to incorporate physical fitness into employees’ days.
-You can also consider other technologies, such as a digital health coach, like Green Shield Canada (GSC)’s Coach Ivan, or a wearable like a Fitbit.
+You can also consider other technologies, such as a digital health coach, like Daily Burn (available through the GSC Digital Clinic at a discount), or a wearable like a Fitbit.

 #3.
 Do your own thing.
 Whether it’s daily 2:00 PM stretch breaks (we love those), a mini-marathon to celebrate an employee, or even just a lunch-time walk around the building.